Food as medicine. 27 Beautiful Infographics that teach you how to cook - Album on Imgur.

 Written sometime during the twelfth or thirteenth centuries, there have been over 100 manuscript versions and approximately 300 printed editions.
 Although the work claims to be the product of the famous medical school of Salerno, Italy, and written for an anonymous English king, the true author is entirely unknown.
 The manuscript probably has its origins in an Arabic work, originally entitled Sirr al-asrar (which was by popular tradition associated with Aristotle as a piece written by him for Alexander the Great).
 The medical portions of the Arab text were translated into Latin in the twelfth century by John of Spain; this became known as the Secretum secretorum.

 René Moreau, a seventeenth century analyst of the Regimen, believed that Robert, son of William the Conqueror, was a patient at the Salerno school.
 Cummins, Patricia Willet.
 Les Leftovers.
 FoodReference.com - Everything about Food: Articles & Trivia to Festivals & Recipes.
 EWG's 2012 Shopper's Guide to Pesticides in Produce™ EWG analyzed pesticide residue testing data from the U.S.

+Based on long supply lines, cheap oil, chemical additives and just-in-time logistics, today's food supply is more fragile than you might think.
+Just one serious disruption -- a nuclear accident, natural disaster, crop disease or GMO catastrophe -- could bring the global food supply crashing down, ending in sky-high food prices coupled with mass starvation in developing nations.
 Even without the possibility of disasters, food inflation is on the rise, with wholesale food prices now skyrocketing 30% a year according to the United Nations.
 And that means food prices are set to double every 2.5 years, making many food staples unaffordable for an increasing number of people.
 How to keep yourself and your family well fed during hard times The bottom line?